yuriyDeneha/codestyle/codestyle.md

 **Good** ✅:

      this.alertService.showSuccessNotification(
-	     NotificaitonMessage.QUATE_ADDED,
+	     NotificationMessage.QUATE_ADDED,
-	     NotificaitonDuration.Long
+	     NotificationDuration.Long
 	 );

 ## Switch-case-enum approach

-It's important to use Enum approach instead of static string values inside a switch-case block.
+It's important to use the Enum approach instead of static string values inside a switch-case block.
 Also, a wrong handling delete action can lead to a user experience inconvenience.
-Save and delete methods which lead to API calls must be private and pretected from direct UI calls.
+Save and delete methods that lead to API calls must be private and protected from direct UI calls.

 **Bad** ❌: